Vladislav Bogićević: Post-playing

-Since retirement from football, Bogicevic tried his hand at many different things.
+Since retirement from football, Bogicevic has been involved in many different ventures.
 He was hired by CONCACAF to promote soccer throughout the United States.
 He later opened an Italian restaurant and entered real estate business for a while.
-He also developed a soccer academy in Clifton, New Jersey, that bears his name.
+He also developed a soccer academy in Clifton, New Jersey that bears his name.

 Coaching

-In 1994, Bogićević began to take an interest in coaching and has since then had various low-key head coaching stints.
+In 1994, Bogićević began to take an interest in coaching and has since then had various head coaching stints.

-In July 1995, he took over the coaching reins of, now defunct, A-League's New York Centaurs after coach Len Roitman stepped down in the middle of the season.
+In July 1995, he took over the coaching of the now-defunct A-League's New York Centaurs after coach Len Roitman stepped down in the middle of the season.
 The team finished last in their division.

 After taking part in national team scouting sessions during World Cup 1998, he signed a two-year contract with Yugoslav FA in August 2000.
 When Ilija Petković took the head coaching role for the first time, Bogićević became his assistant.
 Petković resigned in early 2001, but Bogićević stayed on.

 In December 2001 when Yugoslav/Serbo-Montenegrin FA was looking for a single national team coach to replace the 3-man coaching commission, Bogićević expressed strong interest in the position and was interviewed.
 Then YFA president Dragan Stojković publicly said Bogićević had a disadvantage compared to the other candidates due to his limited head coaching experience and a lack of bench results.
-However, just several days later, Dejan Savićević, was given the job despite having no prior coaching experience.
+However, just several days later, Dejan Savićević was given the job despite having no prior coaching experience.
 When his contract with the FA expired in the summer of 2002, Bogićević, who by this time was in a role of observer, did not wish to renew it and left the national team.

-One of his most recent coaching stints was with Portuguese First division side Belenenses during the 2003/2004 season.
+One of his most recent coaching stints was with Portuguese first division side Belenenses during the 2003/2004 season.
 He resigned at the end of the season.

 In 2010, Bogićević coached SC White Eagles from Paterson, New Jersey, a team that competes in the North Jersey Soccer League.
 In 2012, he joined Nyack College (NCAA Division II) Women's soccer staff as an assistant/technical advisor of Head Coach Samuel Oduro.

+As of 2024, he coaches with SNK Soccer Club based out of Fairfield, New Jersey.